wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 # Massaging Constraints: Round 2

-Let's talk about how we get from one collision per day to several per minute.
+Let's talk about how to get from one collision per day to several per minute.

-Unfortunately, this will end up being a little less terse than round one.
-Two
-reasons: the constraints more more varied, and (unlike in round one) we have to worry about cleaning up any side effects we cause.
+Unfortunately, this part of the massage will end up being a little less terse than round one.
+Two reasons: the constraints more more varied, and (unlike in round one) we have to worry about cleaning up any side effects we cause.

 We're going to lean on our state log heavily while cleaning up side effects.
-As described in the last post, we're going to have to end up changing words 0 through 4 of the message in order to avoid perturbing our round-one states.

 Let's write a helper function for inverting `r1` to find the message word that produces a given state.
-We'll feed it with the index of the word in the message, plus the `leftrotate` shift amount for the given step.
+We'll feed it with the index of the message word, plus the `leftrotate` shift amount for the given step.
 It can get everything else that it needs to know from the state log:

 ```python
     def r1_inv(k, rot):